Cantina Tramin and their path to Alpine wines

 Making comparisons with white Burgundy would be merely stating the obvious.
 However, this wine isn’t imitative.
-Instead, this Alpine-style is authentic and unique to its origins in Tramin, which puts this wine at the forefront of the world’s best expressions of Chardonnay.
+Instead, this Alpine-style is authentic and unique to its origins in Tramin, putting this wine at the forefront of the world’s best expressions of Chardonnay.

 Light yellow, green and silver-flecked.
 The aromas of white flowers and citrus mingle with mint, smoked almonds and hazelnuts.
 The bone-dry palate shows elegant acidity and a lean, flinty mineral streak underpinned by oak tannin and roasted nuts.
 Fruit notes are apple and peach, with a hint of mango and caramel appearing as it warms in the glass.
 The finish is exceptionally long-lasting and satisfying.
 While this wine is already drinking wonderfully, it will improve.
 As for longevity, 20-25 years seems a reasonable assumption.

 With food, Troy is a wine that deserves all that a skilled chef can concoct.
-It’s versatile, suiting fish, white meats, poultry and game birds and has the body and stuffing to stand up to rich sauces too.
+It’s versatile, suiting fish, white meats, poultry and game birds and has the body and stuffing to stand up to rich sauces.
 However, complex wine shows just as well with more straightforward but subtle fare.
-Hence the food-pairing here was with Poached Salmon with mayonnaise, new potatoes and cucumber salad, a classic recipe from Rick Stein.* Just about perfect.
+Hence the food pairing here was Poached Salmon with mayonnaise, new potatoes and cucumber salad, a classic recipe from Rick Stein.* Just about perfect.

 This 2017 is available from Tannico at £68.47

 The UK importers are Hallgarten and Novum.

 These top wines from Cantina Tramin exemplify how the Alto Adige region reaches for its potential and has become a consistent source of some of Italy’s finest wines.
 Do try them!